merethaun/TreeExample/README.md

 Author: Meret Unbehaun, Advisor: Phillip Schroer

-This repository is supposed to demonstrate the ideas from the paper [TODO](Add original paper) on the example of binary Boolean trees.
+This repository is supposed to demonstrate the ideas from the paper [TODO](Add original paper) on the example of binary Integer trees.

 ## Implementations
 First of all, the concept of a Free Generator (the correct data type implementation) is programmed according to [TODO].